SonyCSLParis/web-services/README.md

     If it works, you should see "=> #<The WEB-SERVICES package, 105/128 internal, 18/64 external>" at the bottom of your screen.

 Now you are ready to go.
+Start by evaluating the (ql:quickload :web-services) and (in-package :web-services).
+Then try out the different functions available in the package.

 ## Functionalities

 Here, you can find a description of the different functions available in the package and how you could use them with some specific examples.
 If you have comments, remarks, please feel free to reach out to martina.galletti@sony.com

 #### 1.Dictionaries and Thesaurus:

+Relevant module: "dictionaries"

 #####  1.1.
 Words API (https://www.wordsapi.com/docs/):